open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/metadata-ingestion.md

 {% stepVisualInfo %}

 {% image
-src="/images/v1.1.0/connectors/create-database-service.png"
+src="/images/v1.1.0/connectors/create-database-Service.png"
-alt="Create a new service"
+alt="Create a new Service"
 caption="Add a new Service from the Database Services page" /%}

 {% /stepVisualInfo %}